 Should ICANN even get involved in assisting Registries or is this outside the scope of ICANN’s mission, bylaws, or mandate?
 Please explain.

 The Working Group has not yet found a way to identify whether a TLD with low market performance has low performance due to lack of demand or lack of sales channels.
 How could the underlying issues be identified?

+Does ICANN forcing registrars to carry TLDs or designating registrars as “registrars of last resort” pose challenges to compliance oversight of these entities?
+Should registrars be liable for compliance actions for TLDs for which they did not want to carry but were forced to?
+By handpicking a few selected registrars as “last resort” does this create the possibility for compliance to go easy on them because ICANN needs them to play a specific role in the marketplace?

 Deliberations